DiogojmFernandes31/it-learning-log/README.md

-# it-learning-log
+# IT Learning Log

-My IT learning journey : Git, Linux, Python, Networking, Cloud and Cybersecurity.
+My Journey into IT, Cloud and Cybersecurity.